ultinate/masked-sudoku/README.md

   - **OverlapSolver**: If in a slice _s1_, all possible locations of a certain number lie within another slice _s2_, eliminate that number from other locations inside _s2_ which do not overlap with _s1_.
-  - **GuessSolver** (not implemented yet): If stuck, guess a single number in a slice and continue with the other two solvers until solved.
+  - **GuessSolver**: If stuck, guess a single number in any open location and continue with the other solvers until solved.
 If this gives a solved (and valid) board, we're done.
 Otherwise, revert the guess and guess differently.